heyjaywilson/peakfit/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org) is needed for git hooks
+    - How to install node instructions can be found [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs). @heyjaywilson suggests using the prebuilt installer for the current version
-- Xcode 16 (@heyjaywilson suggests using the [Xcodes app](https://github.com/XcodesOrg/XcodesApp) to manage Xcode versions)
+- Xcode 16.0 (@heyjaywilson suggests using the [Xcodes app](https://github.com/XcodesOrg/XcodesApp) to manage Xcode versions)
 - [swift-format](https://github.com/apple/swift-format#getting-swift-format)
+    - How to install instructions can be found [here](https://github.com/swiftlang/swift-format#installing-via-homebrew)
+    - You need swift-format installed because the formatting hooks use the command `swift-format` and not `swift format` which is the command that comes with Xcode 16

 ### Steps